telamon/piconet/README.md

   conflict-resistant should mitigate any signal fluctuations or out-of-order messages.

-- In in networks without a supernode, it is pointless for applications to maintain individual peer identities.
+- In networks without a supernode, it is pointless for applications to maintain individual peer identities.
   Though replying to a specific source is still a valid use-case.